Guidelines for Creating Useful PCB Schematic Symbols

 If your high pin count component has a lot of what I call administrative pins, such as power, oscillators, or static/fixed-function communication pins (like ethernet or USB), consider making a subpart for these functions and subparts for all the signal pins.

-Think About Schematic Layout
+Think About Symbols in Schematic Capture

 Have more questions?
 Call an expert at Altium and discover how we can help you with your next PCB design